 After parting with our cash, the website pointed us to download links for Windows, Mac, iOS, Android, Linux, the browser extensions and more.
 We grabbed the Windows client, and as it was downloading, a welcome email arrived with login details.

-Connection times were reasonably fast at around 3 seconds for IKEv2, 8 for OpenVPN.
+Connection times were reasonably fast at around three seconds for IKEv2, eight seconds for OpenVPN.
 Desktop notifications alert you when you're connected.

 Windows app testing

 We found some nasty underlying problems with the previous Windows app, but would the new version be any better?

 IKEv2 connections are now set up correctly to require encryption, a major improvement on our last tests.
 They don't save your credentials locally, and IPv6 is disabled by default.

 Protocol handling is still, well, strange.
 We noticed that if we chose the OpenVPN UDP protocol, PureVPN actually connected via IKEv2, apparently because it has this fallback procedure - if it can't connect via its default protocol, it'll try something else.
 Sounds reasonable, but we found that the only way to connect via OpenVPN was to turn the fallback option off.

 This matters less than with the previous app, as you're now able to see the protocol you're using in a Connection Details panel.
 It's confusing, though, and leaves us wondering what else might be going on under the hood.

 Finally, we checked out the app kill switch.
 In theory this should block internet access if the VPN drops, ensuring your data won't be transmitted over an alternative unencrypted connection.
 But it didn't always quite work out this way.